 "The German machinery sector exports the majority of its output.
 The US is the dominant single-country destination for 2026.
 The export demand is real.
 The dossier rebuild for the US procurement sort is the structural work."

 Because the US capital-goods buyer is not sorting on best spec.
 The buyer sorts on total cost of ownership over the program life, US-service availability in hours not days, parts lead time from a US warehouse, financing terms in USD, and the named US-customer outcome on a comparable line.
-A German Maschinenbau dossier that opens with engineering spec superiority reads as floor-compliant and drops to specialty rather than standard.
+A German Maschinenbau dossier that opens with engineering spec superiority lands as floor-compliant and drops to specialty rather than standard.
 The second-tier US machine wins because the buyer can buy service, parts, and finance with one PO.

 No. The US buyer is TCO-led.
 Sticker price is one input.
 Service uptime, parts lead time, US-trained technician availability, US warranty terms, USD financing, and integration with the US OT and IT stack are equal or larger inputs.
 A best-engineered machine with German service, German parts lead time, EUR pricing, and German integration documentation costs more on TCO than a second-tier US machine even when sticker price is lower.
 The deal closes on TCO.
 Not on spec.

 On page two as supporting proof.
 On page one the US buyer expects to see a US-comparable customer, the named outcome on that line, the US service footprint, and the US parts depot.
-The DACH institutional credentials read as confirming evidence rather than as the load-bearing claim.
+The DACH institutional credentials land as confirming evidence rather than as the load-bearing claim.
 The dossier needs to open with the US service and outcome layer and let the engineering rest beneath.

 Yes.
 Gartner projects 90% of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-The model reads outcome on a US line, parts depot location, USD financing, US service SLA, and warranty math.
+The model judges outcome on a US line, parts depot location, USD financing, US service SLA, and warranty math.
 A spec-led dossier with German service notes does not pass.
 A US-format TCO and outcome dossier with cited Bundesbank, VDMA, and BEA data does.